-Rosengård forward Anja Mittag has become the first player to score 50 goals in UEFA women's club competition with her round of 32 second-leg strike against Olimpia Cluj.
+Rosengård forward Anja Mittag became the first player to score 50 goals in UEFA women's club competition in the round of 32 but Lyon's Ada Hegerberg is now in the top ten at age 22.

 Article top media content

-Rosengård striker Anja Mittag has become the first player to score 50 goals in UEFA women's club competition.
+Rosengård striker Anja Mittag is the only player to score 50 goals in UEFA women's club competition.

-The 32-year-old got her 50th goal in the UEFA Women's Champions League and predecessor UEFA Women's Cup for Rosengård against Olimpia Cluj.
+The 32-year-old got her 50th goal in the UEFA Women's Champions League and predecessor UEFA Women's Cup for Rosengård against Olimpia Cluj in the round of 32.
 The German international won two titles with first club Turbine Potsdam and moved for her first spell at Swedish outfit Rosengård, where she has returned after playing for Paris Saint-Germain and Wolfsburg.

 In November 2015, while at Paris, Mittag overtook former Potsdam team-mate Conny Pohlers as all-time competition top scorer and now has her half-century from 68 appearances, having been stuck on 49 goals for ten games since that record-breaking strike away to Örebro nearly two years ago.

-UEFA.com looks at the leading scorers since the UEFA Women's Cup began in 2001 and its rebranding eight years later.
+UEFA.com looks at the leading scorers since the UEFA Women's Cup began in 2001 and its rebranding eight years later, with Ada Hegerberg fast closing on the top positions having this season equalled the record for 14 in a single campaign, with potentially four games to go.

 1 Anja Mittag (Turbine Potsdam/Rosengård/Paris Saint-Germain/Wolfsburg) 50